vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 ## Automations

-When the CO2/temperature/humidity value is too high, you can send a [notification](../node-red/node-red_home-assistant_notifications) to your phone or smart speaker.\
+When the CO2, temperature, or humidity value is too high, you can send a [notification](../node-red/node-red_home-assistant_notifications) to your phone or smart speaker.\
-Or use a colored light or [LED-strip](/projects/bin_day_led_strip_reminder) to indicate the condition.
+Or use a colored light or [LED strip](/projects/bin_day_led_strip_reminder) to indicate the condition and make it visible at a glance.

 <br><br>

-That's it!
+That is it.

 ---

-Check also my other [ESPHome projects](/esphome/index#articles)!
+Also check my other [ESPHome projects](/esphome/index#articles)!